-Total Financial Assets \$ 4,520,523
+Total Financial Assets \$ 2,588,127

 Donor Imposed Restrictions:

+Destricted Francis (404 500)

-Restricted Funds 1,174,049
+Restricted Funds (194,589) Endowments (195,935)

-Endowments 104,224

-Financial Assets with Donor-Imposed

-Restrictions 1,278,273

-Financial Assets Available to Meet Cash Needs

-for General Expenditures Within One Year \$ 3,242,250
+Financial Assets Available to Meet Cash Needs for General Expenditures Within One Year \$ 2,197,603

-Our endowment funds consist of donor-restricted endowments.
-Income from donor-restricted endowments is restricted for specific purposes, with the exception of appropriated amounts available for general use.
+The endowment funds consist of donor-restricted endowments.
+Income from donor-restricted endowments is restricted for specific purposes, with the exception of the amounts available for general use.
 Donor-restricted endowment funds are not available for general expenditure.
-The Foundation also has available a line of credit in the amount of \$750,000 in the event there is a financial need.
-See Note 8.